Bryan De La Cruz Player Props: Marlins vs. Cubs

 Cubs Pitching Rankings

-- The 9.4 strikeouts per nine innings put together by the Cubs pitching staff ranks eighth in MLB.
+- The Cubs pitching staff is seventh in the league with a collective 9.5 strikeouts per nine innings.

-- The Cubs' 3.35 team ERA ranks fourth across all league pitching staffs.
+- The Cubs have a 3.50 team ERA that ranks eighth across all MLB pitching staffs.

-- Cubs pitchers combine to allow 23 home runs (0.9 per game), the sixth-fewest in baseball.
+- Cubs pitchers combine to allow the fifth-fewest home runs in baseball (23 total, 0.9 per game).

-- Kilian gets the call to start for the Cubs, his first this season.

-- The 25-year-old right-hander makes his season debut and pitches for the first time in more than a year.

 © 2023 Data Skrive.
 All rights reserved.